Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB305', 'How to run a program as a different user')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB305.aspx">KB305</a> How to run a program as a different user

 Sometimes a test needs to run a process as a different user (not the logged in user executing Rapise).
-It is not possible to use runas command for this purpose because it forces a user to type a password manually.
-From this short article you will learn how to reach the goal.
+It is not possible to use runas command for this purpose because it forces a user to type a password manually.В  From this short article you will learn how to reach the goal.

 ### <a onclick="return RegisterKbClick('KB304', 'Using Global.DoEncrypt and Global.DoDecrypt to Hide Passwords')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB304.aspx">KB304</a> Using Global.DoEncrypt and Global.DoDecrypt to Hide Passwords